Blockstream/Jade/FWUPDATE.md

 # Troubleshooting:

-The Blockstream Jade unit must be connected and switched on as the script tries to communicate with it - the script will error if no Jade is connected or may hang indefinitely if the Jade is connected but not switched on, or is in the process of some other action (eg. showing an address, signing a message or transaction, etc.)
+The Blockstream Jade unit must be connected and switched on as the script tries to communicate with it - the script will error if no Jade is connected or may hang indefinitely if the Jade is connected but not switched on, or is in the process of some other action (e.g. showing an address, signing a message or transaction, etc.)

-By default the usb/serial connector tries to use device /dev/ttyUSB0 - this may need to be changed to eg. /dev/ttyACM0 or some other location as appropriate for the o/s platform and driver in use.
+By default the USB/serial connector tries to use device /dev/ttyUSB0 - this may need to be changed to e.g. /dev/ttyACM0 or some other location as appropriate for the o/s platform and driver in use.
 In which case, the `--serialport` option can be used.

 More verbose logging can be accessed using the `--log` option.